2021sam/ai-coa-duplicate-detector/README.md

 - Auditing and standardizing COA data
 - Confirming data integrity after migrations or bulk uploads

+---

+## 📜 Script Summary

+### ✅ `similarity_sort.py`

+**Purpose:**
+Analyzes a QuickBooks Chart of Accounts (COA) file (`COA.csv`) and identifies potentially **duplicate or similar account entries** based on text similarity.

+**What it does:**
+- Loads and parses the COA file.
+- Computes pairwise similarity scores using fuzzy matching or embedding distances.
+- Sorts and prints similar account pairs **in descending order of similarity**.

+---

+### ✅ `similarity_columns.py`

+**Purpose:**
+Extends `similarity_sort.py` by producing a copy of the COA with **two additional helper columns** for human review.

+**What it does:**
+- Creates a copy of `COA.csv`.
+- Adds:
+  - `Most_Similar_To`: Closest matching account.
+  - `Similarity_Score`: Their similarity percentage.
+- Saves an annotated file for auditing, review, or manual cleanup.

+---

 ## 📁 Features

-- Uses natural language embeddings to compare account names
+- Uses natural language embeddings or fuzzy matching for comparison
 - Supports CSV or Excel input
-- Distinguishes between mapped and unmapped accounts
+- Differentiates mapped vs unmapped accounts
-- Works with 4-digit vs 5-digit numbering schemes
+- Compatible with 4-digit and 5-digit account numbering schemes

+---

 ## 🧰 Requirements

 - Python 3.8+
 - TensorFlow
-- Pandas
+- pandas
 - scikit-learn

 Install dependencies: